grantcolley/blazor-auth0/README.md

     * [Secure the Blazor Server Client](#secure-the-blazor-server-client)

 ## 1. Creating the Solution
-**blazor-auth0** is based on the [blazor-solution-setup](https://github.com/grantcolley/blazor-solution-setup) project with the identity provider project and all references to it stripped out.
+**blazor-auth0** is based on the [blazor-solution-setup](https://github.com/grantcolley/blazor-solution-setup) project with the identity provider project and all references to authentication stripped out.

 ## 2. Securing the WebApi